Teignmouth: Tourism

-Although reduced from its heyday, Teignmouth still receives considerable numbers of holiday makers, in particular day-trippers.
+Although reduced from its heyday, Teignmouth still receives considerable numbers of holidaymakers, especially day-trippers.
 It is twinned with the French town Perros-Guirec.

-Apart from its sea beach and Teignmouth Pier with amusement arcade and rides, the beach wraps around the spit at the head of the river Teign providing a river beach, commonly known as the Back Beach (dogs are allowed all year on this part of the beach), on the estuary side which overlooks the harbour with its moorings for many pleasure craft, and has views up the estuary to Dartmoor.
-An 18 mi long waymarked route known as the Templer Way has been created between Haytor on Dartmoor and Shaldon.
+The resort has a sea beach and Teignmouth Pier, with amusement arcade and rides.
+The beach wraps around the spit at the head of the river Teign, providing a river beach commonly known as the Back Beach on the estuary side; this overlooks the harbour with its moorings for many pleasure craft and has views up the estuary to Dartmoor.
+An 18 mi long waymarked route, known as the Templer Way, has been created between Haytor on Dartmoor and Shaldon.
 It closely follows the route of George Templer's granite tramway, his father James's Stover Canal and finally the estuary to Teignmouth.

-Teignmouth Carnival is held during the last week of July with the procession on the last Thursday, and since 1999 the town has hosted a summer folk festival.
-In 2005 Fergus O'Byrne and Jim Payne from Newfoundland were the 'headline' artists at that year's festival which celebrated the town's links with that region.
+Teignmouth Carnival is held during the last week of July, with the procession on the last Thursday.
+Since 1999, the town has hosted a summer folk festival.
+In 2005, Fergus O'Byrne and Jim Payne from Newfoundland, were the 'headline' artists at that year's festival which celebrated the town's links with that region.

 In 2014, Teignmouth and Dawlish Community Interest Group commissioned a website to promote the town to tourists visiting.

-Since 2018 Teignmouth has hosted the annual Teign Shanty Festival, a folk music festival with a focus on sea shanties, with over 40 groups performing in 2021.
+Since 2018, Teignmouth has hosted the annual Teign Shanty Festival; it is a folk music festival with a focus on sea shanties, with over 40 groups performing in 2021.

 Schools

+The main schooling presence in the town is that of the Ivy Education Trust, which has a primary, secondary and sixth form there.
+The primary school is known simply as Teignmouth Primary School; this was previously known as Teignmouth Community School, Mill Lane and before this was known as Inverteign.

-Teignmouth Community School (formerly Teignmouth High School, then Teignmouth Community College), a local secondary school including a sixth form, was formed as a merger in 1979 of Teignmouth Grammar School and Teignmouth Secondary Modern School.
-More recently this has merged further with Inverteign Community Nursery and Primary School to create Teignmouth Community School (TCS).
+Incorporating a sixth form college, the main secondary school is Teignmouth Community School, stylised sometimes as Teignmouth Secondary.
+Formerly Teignmouth High School, then Teignmouth Community College, it was created as a merger in 1979 of Teignmouth Grammar School, which occupied the Westlawn and Winterbourne buildings of the school, and Teignmouth Secondary Modern School.
+More recently, it has merged further with Inverteign Community Nursery and Primary School.

-Other secondary schools include Trinity School (independent, with a preparatory department and boarding facilities), formerly known as The Convent of Notre dame.
+Also present in the town is Trinity School, which is independent with a preparatory department and boarding facilities, for children from ages 2 to 18.
+It was formerly known as The Convent of Notre Dame.

-Primary schools include Hazeldown which is non-denominational, and the Catholic school of Our Lady and St Patrick.
+Other primary schools include Our Lady & St Patrick (OLSP), being a Roman Catholic School, and Hazeldown.